-NTP in a PoP (Example)
+NTP in a POP (Example)

-Devices in an ISP PoP do not need to part of the backbone NTP mesh.
-Instead, the devices in the PoP (routers, NAS, switches, and workstations) use the two core PoP Gateway routers as the NTP Servers for the PoP.
+Devices in an ISP POP do not need to part of the backbone NTP mesh.
+Instead, the devices in the POP (routers, NAS, switches, and workstations) use the two core POP Gateway routers as the NTP Servers for the POP.
 All devices will use both routers a NTP sources - simplifying the NTP configuration and decreasing the NTP convergence time in the POP.

-As can be seen in Figure 3, devices in a PoP all need time synchronisation.
-Accounting on the Radius server needs to be synchronised with the NAS equipment which needs to be synchronised with the Syslog server, which needs to be synchronised with the Access routers, which needs to be synchronised with the NetFlow Collectors, etc. Having all devices use the same two servers (one primary, one backup) assures time synchronisation between all devices.
+As can be seen in Figure 2, devices in a POP all need time synchronization.
+Accounting on the Radius server needs to be synchronized with the NAS equipment which needs to be synchronized with the Syslog server, which needs to be synchronized with the Access routers, which needs to be synchronized with the Netflow Collectors, etc. etc. Having all devices use the same two servers (one primary, one backup) assures time synchronization between all devices.